ahmedsmostafa/databricks-azureml-mlops/README.md

 This can be done in the Environments section of your Azure Pipelines.

 ![Azure Pipeline Environments](./images/Environments.png)

+## Issues & Take aways & TO DOs:

+- Notebooks should be configured to pull variables from Databricks Secrets
+- Notebooks secrets values should be defined in separate Secrets Scopes.
+  - Secret Scopes can be set to the same variable, is updated using Databricks CLI, from the Azure DevOps pipeline.
+- Manage AzureML workspace & Environments from within Azure DevOps pipeline instead of the Python SDK (within Databricks notebooks).
+- Use Databricks automated clusters (job clusters) instead of Interactive clusters.
+- Multi-Stage pipelines are very nice; but they might become harder to maintain.
+Think about separating your pipelines and connecting them together.

 _Disclaimer:_ This work is inspired by and based on efforts done by Sascha Dittman.